o-jasper/jaguar/visualize/readme.md

 AST tree.
 That would actually be useful.

 ## TODO
-* More/nicer themes..
-Particularly an Ethereum theme would be nice.

 * Graphically indicate `return`, `stop`.

 * Handle comments.

+* More/nicer themes..
+Particularly an Ethereum theme would be nice.(difficult..)

 * Further out:
   + More direct control of positioning?